How to Spot & Fix Nutrient Burn

 Verdict: Diagnosing & Fixing Nutrient Burn

 To summarize, identifying nutrient burn as soon as possible can increase the likelihood of saving your plants.
 As nutrient burn progresses, symptoms of nutrient burn can become more severe, leading to stunted growth and potential plant death.
-By recognizing symptoms of nutrient burn - such as browning leaf tips and curling leaves - you can take swift action to mitigate the damage.
+By recognizing symptoms of nutrient burn, such as browning leaf tips and curling leaves, you can take swift action to mitigate the damage.
 Addressing nutrient burn by diluting or flushing out excessive nutrients, while closely monitoring pH and EC levels, will help your plants recover.
 Prevention is always the best strategy, so carefully managing nutrient levels and feeding schedules can ensure your plants grow strong and healthy, avoiding the risk of long-term damage or reduced yields.

 FAQs about Nutrient Burn